I was so excited the day in 1997 when our obstetrician told us we were having twins.

 We found out at about 20 weeks gestation that they were both boys, so from then on we set to naming them.

-14 lbs is really too much baby for a uterus, and chasing two 18 month olds was enough to keep anyone on their toes.
+14 lbs is really too much baby for a uterus, and chasing two 18 month olds around was enough to keep anyone on their toes.

 I’m not even going to go into potty training two toddlers at once or teaching two of them to drive at the same time.

-For today, let’s focus on game playing.
+For today, let’s focus on playing games when they were children.